 In today’s digital landscape, everyone and anything connected is a target.
 The global threat actors targeting your company might be state actors, organized criminal gangs, hacktivists, or a former disgruntled employee seeking to cause damage.

 There are remedies to rogue device threats.
-Sepio is the leader in Layer 1 (Physical Layer) visibility and a first stop for planning and implementing risk management.
-Sepio’s HAC-1 is the only security solution that can provide security teams with complete visibility into their hardware assets and their behavior in real-time.
+Sepio is the leader in Layer 1 (The Physical Layer of the OSI Model) visibility and a first stop for planning and implementing risk management.
+Sepio’s is the only security solution that can provide security teams with complete visibility into their hardware assets and their behavior in real-time.
 Sepio does this by leveraging a combination of physical fingerprinting technology together with device behavior analytics that continuously monitor and protect infrastructure and networks.
 Through complete asset visibility, Sepio equips companies with Hardware Access Control by enhancing policy enforcement.

 Addressing the 2022 cyber-threat landscape requires incorporating a better and more calculated risk awareness and management security strategy by both the public and private sectors.
 Additionally, the HAC-1’s Layer 1 visibility enables a Zero Trust Hardware Access approach – a logical pathway to discover gaps and employ a compilation of tools and tech to remedy them, including the hidden threats of rogue devices.